arpcard/rgi/README.rst

 .. image:: images/heatmap.jpg

 RGI heatmap produces EPS and PNG image files.
-An example where rows are organized by AMR Gene Family and columns clustered by similarity of resistome is shown.
+An example where rows are organized by AMR Gene Family and columns clustered by similarity of resistome is shown above.

 Generate a heat map from pre-compiled RGI main JSON files, samples and AMR genes organized alphabetically: